Marketing Technology (MarTech) API Integrations in Life Sciences

 Customer Relationship Management (CRM) Platforms

 CRM systems in life sciences manage HCP and patient contacts, track interactions, and coordinate field teams.
-Two leading solutions are Veeva CRM (now Veeva Vault CRM) and Salesforce Health Cloud.
-Veeva (used by 18 of the top 20 pharma companies) is built specifically for pharma compliance.
-For example, Veeva Vault CRM is architected around U.S. regulations (21 CFR Part 11, PDMA, etc.) to ensure compliant management of promotional activities.
+Three leading solutions now compete: Veeva Vault CRM, Salesforce Life Sciences Cloud, and IQVIA OCE.
+Veeva remains dominant, with over 80 live Vault CRM deployments and a target to surpass 200 customers by the end of fiscal 2026, including three of the top 20 global biopharma companies.
+Veeva Vault CRM is architected around U.S. regulations (21 CFR Part 11, PDMA, etc.) to ensure compliant management of promotional activities.
 It provides a single source of HCP data (including product/label data) that reps use via mobile apps, enabling next-best actions, notifications, and secure content delivery.
-Veeva Vault (PromoMats) manages MLR-approved assets and global campaign “toolkits” that brand teams and field reps use.
+Veeva Vault (PromoMats) manages MLR-approved assets and global campaign "toolkits" that brand teams and field reps use.

 Use Case – Veeva + Adobe: Pharma companies increasingly link CRM to marketing content.
 Adobe and Veeva have co-developed connectors: for instance, Adobe's Experience Cloud can ingest Veeva CRM data via its Real-time CDP to build unified HCP profiles.
 This lets marketers deliver personalized content across channels.
 In one example, Veeva data (e.g. doctor specialty) is synced to Adobe CDP, which then drives A/B tests or email journeys targeting that doctor cohort.
 Conversely, Veeva Vault's PromoMats DAM integrates with Adobe Creative Cloud: designers work in InDesign/Photoshop connected to Vault so that updates to approved assets automatically propagate to all materials, ensuring only regulatory-approved content is used.